Center for Wooden Boats

 One in a quartet of local burger joints (the others are in Fremont, Capitol Hill and West Seattle), Blue Moon has brought locavore...

 1010 Valley St · interesting places nearby

 Center for Wooden Boats information

 Seasoned sailors who are a little rusty can take a one-on-one lesson for around $50 per hour, and there are also classes on sail repair and boat building.
-You can rent sailboats and rowboats, but one person in your party has to know how to sail and must do a checkout ($10 fee) before you’ll be permitted to rent.
-It’s pretty straightforward: you need to demonstrate tacking, jibing and docking.
-The center also offers free boat rides every Sunday afternoon.
+You can rent kayaks, canoes, rowboats and sailboats (the latter requires a 30-minute boat-handling test, which costs $10).